Copyright © 2016

 When he finally got his breath back, the General turned to the strange Subaltern that had been standing in the background.

-"Mister Sharpe, may I impose on you to escort our hero to his lines?
+"Mister Grey, may I impose on you to escort our hero to his lines?
 I fear too much more of the rum and he may think we are all Frenchmen."

 "This way Corporal."